 - Vault - 15.30 (at Illinois, March 23, 2013)

-In his third season at Nebraska, Grant Perdue continued to be a steady performer on both floor and vault, competing in both events in every regular season meet.
+In his third season at Nebraska, Perdue continued to be a steady performer on both floor and vault, competing in both events in every regular season meet.
 He also stepped in as a key still rings performer in four regular-season meets and at the Big Ten Championships and NCAA Team Qualifiers.

 The two-time All-American added another floor event title to his resume after scoring a solid 15.05 against Air Force on Jan.
 25, bringing his total floor event titles to seven.
-The junior also earned a personal best score of 14.20 on the rings during the Big Ten Championships on March 28.
+He also earned a personal-best score of 14.20 on the rings during the Big Ten Championships on March 28.

 At the NCAA Team Qualifiers on April 10, Perdue advanced to the Team and All-Around finals for both floor and vault, earning scores of 14.85 and 15.20, respectively.
 During the second night of competition, he qualified for the Individual Event Finals on both events for the first time in his career.
 After overcoming some struggles during the final day of competition, he narrowly missed the mark for All-America honors on vault and floor.

 The Houston, Texas., native proved to be a well-rounded student-athlete both in the classroom and in the community.
 The international business major was named to the Nebraska Scholar-Athlete Honor Roll both semesters of 2013-14, while also claiming academic All-Big Ten honors in 2014.
 Perdue was named to the 2014 Tom Osborne Citizenship Team.

 Grant Perdue focused his sophomore season on two events - floor exercise and vault - after suffering from a bicep injury that limited his training in the off-season.
 Despite the injury, Perdue captured All-American honors for the second year in a row.